Cox reduction and confidence sets of models: a theoretical elucidation: Some theoretical analysis of Cox reduction

 \subsection{Problematic situations}

-Section \ref{posReduction} discusses how the apparent effect of a signal variable can be diminished, producing a weak sample correlation with the outcome.
-Such a variable is relatively unlikely to be retained by Cox reduction.
+The analysis above points to situations that may lead Cox reduction to exclude relevant variables.
+For example, a signal variable with a weak sample correlation with the outcome is relatively unlikely to be retained by Cox reduction.
+Section \ref{secMS} discusses how such a variable might arise.

-In the second round, variables from $\mathcal{A}$ appear together with frequency depending on the dimension of the square.
-When a signal variable has a weak partial correlation with the response given many different variables from $\mathcal{A}$, it may be declared unimportant in both of its second-round regressions and hence discarded by Cox reduction.

-While rerandomisation or a more systematic arrangement of the variable indices in the second reduction mitigates the latter situation, the former seems inescapable.
 Most variable selection procedures exclude the possibility that signal variables have weak marginal or partial correlations with the response.
 See Condition 3 in \cite{fan2008}, and the definition of partial faithfulness or Assumption 4 in \cite{buhlmann2010}.

+In the second round of Cox reduction, variables from $\mathcal{A}$ appear together with frequency depending on the dimension of the square.
+When a signal variable has a weak partial correlation with the response given many different variables from $\mathcal{A}$, it may be declared unimportant in both of its second-round regressions and hence discarded by Cox reduction.
+Rerandomisation or a more systematic arrangement of the variable indices in the second reduction improve the situation.
+This is discussed in Sections \ref{improvement} and \ref{systematic}.

 Another unfavourable situation, more problematic for marginal screening than for Cox reduction, is when a noise variable that is uncorrelated with all signal variables has a large sample correlation with the response purely by chance.
 Simulations in \cite{fan2008} pointed to large spurious correlations for large $p$.
 This was formalised in \cite{fan2018} which established the limiting distribution of the maximum spurious correlation.
 The distributions of other order statistics were not discussed.
 Any spurious noise variable would be contained in $\mathcal{A}$ and likely survive the first reduction.
 Depending on the random arrangement of variables in the square, it may also survive the second reduction.
 Similarly, noise variables may be retained when multiple correlation coefficients between uncorrelated variables are spuriously large.